 Overnight temperatures dipped below freezing at least two nights in a row across much of the state earlier this week.

 But the frost didn’t cool off the hot start to corn planting at many locations.
-Check out the latest
+Check out the latest weather forecast

 for your area.